How To Keep Anxiety From Ruining Your Marriage

 Your anxiety doesn’t usually happen by itself, although it can.
 It is most often triggered by something that is said, a topic, a tone of voice, a gesture, a facial expression, body language, etc. The next time you feel that anxiety rising up in your body, you can keep the anxiety from ruining your marriage by trying to notice what had just happened that is a possible trigger.
 Once you understand your triggers, you can better manage your anxiety.
 It might be beneficial to do a Google search of the common anxiety triggers and see if you recognize some.

-knowing Your Attachment Styles
+Knowing Your Attachment Styles

 keep anxiety from ruining your marriage - woman with hand blocking camera